-Sometimes you need to mix up your training routines.
-And why not try mixing together two different sports with some soccer squash?
+Sometimes you need to mix up your soccer training routines.
+And why not try mixing together two different sports together and plays some soccer squash?

 If you have a wall to kick the soccer ball up against, say at an elementary school or in a gym (which you should find and use a wall since it’s great for working on striking the ball with both feet) try playing some soccer squash with a friend.
 You've heard of soccer tennis of course, or even soccer volleyball, but you can also diversify your training routine with other games like soccer squash.

 How do you play soccer squash?
 Just use some white athletic tape to create a square or goal on the wall and then let the games begin.
 All you're doing is smacking the ball against the wall, and trying to hit the target, which is the white taped boundary you've setup as a goal.

 Create some rules too, a starting point for when the first kick is taken, say 10 yards away.
 Institute a rule that's says there's no blocking or obstructing allowed.
 If there is obstruction then you can just replay the point.
 Sometimes the interference might not be intentional, but when you're kicking the ball at different angles you're pathways might get entangled.

 The ball is in if it hits the tape - the line is in.
 If the majority of the ball hits within the square you've designated as the goal, then play on.
 Don't get too wrapped up with rules, the main thing to do is get moving and work on striking the ball.
 Perhaps you could play one round with the left foot and the other with the right.